Isa-Bedoya-UdeA/UniHub/CONTRIBUTING.md

 Thank you for contributing to UniHub.

-UniHub is an individual university project developed with a focus on professional software engineering practices.
+UniHub is a university project developed with a focus on professional software engineering practices.
 Contributions, suggestions, reviews, and technical improvements should respect the project's architecture, scope, documentation, and academic objectives.

 ## Development Setup